gsakkas/rite/README.md

 ### Other analyses on the interaction traces

-If you just want to work with the interaction traces we collected from the students, you can find the full dataset at https://github.com/ucsd-progsys/yunounderstand-data.
+If you just want to work with the interaction traces we collected from the students, you can find the full (anonymized) dataset at https://github.com/ucsd-progsys/yunounderstand-data.